Machine-learned interatomic potential

-Gaussian Approximation Potential (GAP)
+Gaussian approximation potential

-One popular class of machine-learned interatomic potential is the Gaussian Approximation Potential (GAP), which combines compact descriptors of local atomic environments with Gaussian process regression to machine learn the potential energy surface of a given system.
+One popular class of machine-learned interatomic potential is the Gaussian approximation potential (GAP), which combines compact descriptors of local atomic environments with Gaussian process regression to machine learn the potential energy surface of a given system.
 To date, the GAP framework has been used to successfully develop a number of MLIPs for various systems, including for elemental systems such as carbon, silicon, phosphorus, and tungsten, as well as for multicomponent systems such as Ge_{2}Sb_{2}Te_{5} and austenitic stainless steel, Fe_{7}Cr_{2}Ni.